| EXTRACT FROM: BORN WITH A TARTAN SPOON

 and was so out of character that Mum thought I was sickening for

+something.
 When I protested that I just wanted to go to bed and dream about

 the Beatles, this just confirmed my delirium and she called out